panteLx/Mealie-Enhanced-API/readme.md

 ## Overview

 This set of custom Python scripts is designed to interact with the Mealie API, providing additional functionality for managing recipes and more.
-These scripts are licensed under the GNU General Public License v3.0.
+Check it out!

 ## Prerequisites for all scripts